Because if you looked at my life back then, I had it all. The handsome, kind husband. The successful career. The lovely house. The adorable children.

 I share all of this with you because I know what it’s like to feel like a hot mess on the inside; to feel like your whole life hangs in the balance of what others think; and to feel like you have to hide your true self to appease the world around you.

-That’s no way to live, my dear.
+That’s no way to live, my friend.
 Which is why I’ve made it my mission through my work as a Life Designer to help women reclaim their you-est selves in order to redesign their lives from the inside out.